-More safety and toxicity related resources and databases can be found at the OSHA
+More safety and toxicity related resources and databases can be found at the OSHA, NIOSH, and EPA websites.

 Search across multiple databases on toxicology, hazardous chemicals, environmental health, and toxic releases.
 Includes ChemIDplus, Hazardous Substances Data Bank, TOXLINE, Integrated Risk Information System, International Toxicity Estimates for Risk, Haz-Map, and Household Products Database.

 Database of information on biological activity of small molecules.
 Included in the substance record: data on toxicity, safety and handling, exposure standards, and exposure potential.
 Data is pulled from the literature (PubMed) and databases like the Hazardous Substances Data Bank.

 General industrial hygiene information on several hundred chemicals/classes.
 Presents key information: NIOSH recommended exposure limits, OSHA permissible exposure limits, and NIOSH immediately dangerous to life and health values (IDLH)--with linkouts to these databases.
 Also physical properties, personal protection recommendations, incompatibilities and reactivities, exposure routes, symptoms and more.

 CAMEO Chemicals (NOAA/EPA/Coast Guard)

 Database of response-related information and recommendations for hazardous materials that are commonly transported, used, or stored in the United States.
 Also includes a reactivity prediction tool, which you can use to predict potential reactive hazards between chemicals.

 Agency for Toxic Substances and Disease Registry (ASTDR)